This timeline is a work in progress and will be updated and expanded as time and information becomes available.

 1940 CBS moves its Wayne, New Jersey transmitter to Brentwood, Long Island.

-Fall 1942 (August?)
-Meeting in Washington with networks and manufacturing companies to create new super power transmitters for the OWI.
+1942 Fall Meeting in Washington with networks and manufacturing companies to create new superpower transmitters for the OWI

 The stations are: CBS - WCBX, WCDA and WCRC, Brentwood L.I., NY; Crosley’s station WLWO, Cincinnati; General Electric’s WGEO and WGEA, Schenectady, NY, and KGEI San Francisco; NBC - WRCA and WNBI, Boundbrook, NJ; Westinghouse’s WBOS, Boston; World Wide Broadcasting’s three transmitters WRUL, Boston; and Associated Broadcaster’s KWID.